algorandfoundation/xGov/Proposals/xgov-152.md

 Cosmic Champs has been recognized with a nomination for the best blockchain game of 2023 by PlayToEarn.
 This nomination is a testament to the game’s impact and potential in the blockchain gaming community.
 Even more so as we were the only Algorand game that was nominated.

 We are constantly looking for new ways how to empower other Algorand projects (cross community NFT collabs, branded prize bots in our game) so they can benefit from our exposure and success and vice-versa.

+Recently we've seen Blockchains or L2 solutions that heavily focus on gaming constantly topping the charts on dapradar, by either UAW or tx count - simply because gaming is sich a huge market.
+Algorand's tech is perfect fit, let's push this the narrative together.

 ## Additional information
 Play our game here: <a href="https://beta.cosmicchamps.com/" target="_blank">https://beta.cosmicchamps.com/</a>